sonydata/EEG_Epilepsy_Classification/README.md

 | EpilepsyNet  | 82%         | 71%     |
 | SpectroNet   | 77%         | 71%     |

-We focused on sensitivity and specificity due to their clinical relevance
+We focused on sensitivity and specificity due to their clinical relevance.

 ---